What To Do When Accused of a Crime You Didn’t Commit

 - The right to refuse a search without a warrant

-Knowing when to assert these rights will make a big difference in how your case unfolds.
+Knowing when to assert your rights can affect how your case turns out.

-Besides giving your name and asking for an attorney, you do not have to answer any questions.
+You may know this right from Miranda warnings on TV and movies.
+You do not have to answer any questions besides giving your name and asking for an attorney.
 Do not assume that you can talk your way out of anything.
-Law enforcement is skilled at asking questions to get the answers they want or trap you in a pattern of telling half-truths.
+Law enforcement officers are skilled at asking questions to get their desired answers.
+They may also try to trap you in a pattern of telling half-truths.

-The Fifth Amendment to the U.S. Constitution protects you against self incrimination.
+The Fifth Amendment to the U.S. Constitution protects you against self-incrimination.
 But even if you are being accused of a crime you didn’t commit, you do not have to answer questions.
+Your legal counsel can advise you during any questioning.

 Do Not Consent to a Search Without a Warrant

 The Fourth Amendment protects you against unreasonable searches and seizures.
-That means — with few exceptions — police cannot just search you or your property any time they feel like it.
+With limited exceptions, the police cannot just search you or your property whenever they want.

-If police ask to search your home, or your car, you should insist on asking to see a search warrant first.
-Ask to actually see the document and that it’s been signed by a judge.
+If police ask to search your home, you can refuse and demand to see a search warrant first.
+Ask to see the document and confirm that it is signed by a judge.

-Even if you know that you are falsely accused of a crime, police may find something that could be used against you.
+If the police want to search inside your car during a traffic stop, you don’t have to consent.
+Even if you know that you are falsely accused of a crime, police may find some physical evidence that could be used against you.

 Don’t Resist Arrest

-It is important that you are open with your attorney about everything related to your case.
-If you have any evidence that could benefit your case, talk to your attorney about it and make sure you maintain custody of it.
-These can include:
+It would help to be open with your attorney about everything related to your case.
+If you have any evidence that could benefit your case, tell your attorney about it.
+Some information and evidence that can help your case may include:

 - Pictures and videos